 2. Rugged Waterproof Camera

-You can agonize over the many different models — check out our top 8 waterproof cameras here — or you can take our advice and pick a winner now: The Olympus Tough TG-870.
 The TG-870 starts up fast, takes good photos and video at 1080p at 60 fps, and the buttons are all easy to use so your hunter can snap a pic or take a video . . . while keeping track of the animals.
 In addition, it has a programable button on the front so a hunter can use it when it’s mounted to a chest harness or mounted on a backpack strap.
 Oh, one more thing: What’s up with the flip up screen?
 Solo hunters can frame themselves for a selfie or record wildlife while holding the camera at various angles.
 Why not a GoPro instead?
 We’re fans of the GoPro, too, but the GoPro gives you a fixed wide-angle lens (no zoom) while the Olympus offers a 5x optical zoom — very handy for taking video of animals so you can actually see the animals later.
 Still, the GoPro is small and mounts to most anything, and it’s fantastic for for close-up action.
 Truly, both options make great hunting gifts.
 (Note: If you’re looking for a rugged camera that can zoom and take 4k video, check out our rugged waterproof camera guide.)

 - Olympus Tough TG-870 — great blend of features, easy-to-use, super rugged